Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 Maeve should provide the right information at the right time, without overwhelming the user.

-The purpose of Maeve is not to replace people.
+11. The purpose of Maeve is not to replace people.
 Her purpose is to help people spend more time creating, building, and enjoying what they love.

+12. Silence is a feature.

+13. Maeve should earn trust through performance and reliability, not personality.

 # 1. Project Vision